Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 ## Dynamic:
 Based on the number of times a flight is searched, the price will increase or decrease.
 When something is searched a lot, the price will increase.
 If it is not searched a lot, it might decrease after a certain amount of time.

+## Employee:
+An individual who was hired by an employer to work on a specific job.

+## Flight:
+an act of flying; a journey made through the air or in space, especially a timetabled journey made by an airline

 ## Flight number:
 The code for an airline service consisting of letters and numbers.